 We may be unable to redeem the 2013 convertible notes or the 2008 convertible notes in the event of a fundamental change, as defined in the respective indentures.
 Upon a fundamental change, holders of the 2013 convertible notes and 2008 convertible notes may require us to redeem all or a portion of the 2013 convertible notes and the 2008 convertible notes.
 If a fundamental change were to occur, we may not have enough funds to pay the redemption price for all tendered 2013 convertible notes and 2008 convertible notes.
 Any future credit agreements or other agreements relating to our indebtedness may contain similar provisions, or expressly prohibit the repurchase of the 2013 convertible notes or 2008 convertible notes upon a fundamental change or may provide that a fundamental change constitutes an event of default under that agreement.
-If a fundamental change occurs at a time when we are prohibited from purchasing or redeeming 2013 convertible notes or 2008 convertible notes, we could seek the consent of our lenders to redeem the 2013 convertible notes or 2008 convertible notes or could attempt to refinance this debt.
-If we do not obtain a consent, we could not purchase or redeem the 2013 convertible notes or 2008 convertible notes or 2008 convertible notes.
+If a fundamental change occurs at a time when we are prohibited from purchasing or redeeming 2013 convertible notes or could attempt to refinance this debt.
+If we do not obtain a consent, we could not purchase or redeem the 2013 convertible notes or 2008 convertible notes.
 Our failure to redeem tendered 2013 convertible notes or 2008 convertible notes would constitute an event of default under the respective indenture.
-In such circumstances, or if a fundamental change would constitute an event of default under our senior indebtedness, the subordination provision of the indenture governing the 2008 convertible notes would restrict payments to the holders of the 2008 convertible notes.
+In such circumstances, or if a fundamental change would constitute an event of default under our senior indebtedness, the subordination provision of the indenture governing the 2008 convertible notes.